-The Google Pixel 3 XL is the big-screen, best-camera phone combination of 2018, a one-two punch when it comes to offering an expansive, color-rich display and photos your friends won’t believe came from a smartphone.
+The Google Pixel 3 XL is the big-screen, best-camera phone combination of 2019, a one-two punch that offers an expansive, color-rich display that takes photos your friends won’t believe came from a smartphone.
 While other handsets are rising to take the crown away, like the Samsung Galaxy S10 Plus and the Huawei P30 Pro, the Pixel 3 XL is still arguably the best camera phone.

 The 12.2MP rear-facing camera is the first reason to consider this Android Pie-touting handset, and the two front-facing cameras – the extra lens is for group selfies – are the second and third reasons.
 Google’s phone has an edge in picture-taking over everything we’ve tested so far, and still holds its own into 2019.

-It has the same cameras, dual front-facing speakers, Snapdragon 845 chipset, and 4GB of RAM as the one-hand-friendly Google Pixel 3, but the XL version is the one to consider for its larger 6.3-inch bezel-reduced OLED screen and higher-capacity 3,430mAh battery.
+The Pixel 3 XL has the same cameras, dual front-facing speakers, Snapdragon 845 chipset, and 4GB of RAM as the one-hand-friendly Google Pixel 3.
+But the XL version has the edge on its younger sibling with a larger 6.3-inch bezel-reduced OLED screen and higher-capacity 3,430mAh battery.

-Normally, we prefer the bigger screens outright, but the Pixel 3 XL has a hard-to-ignore notch cut out at the top of the display, deeper than the iPhone XS Max notch.
-It’s a design quirk – controversial among Pixel fans – that’s meant to offer a little more room for notification icons, the time, and the battery life percentage, all flanking the selfie cameras and speaker housed in a cut-out in the display's top-center.
+Normally, we prefer the bigger screens outright, but the Pixel 3 XL has a hard-to-ignore notch cut out at the top of the display, which is noticeably deeper than the iPhone XS Max notch.
+That's a design quirk – controversial among Pixel fans – which is meant to offer a little more room for notification icons, the time, and the battery life percentage, in snippets flanking the selfie cameras and speaker housed in a cut-out in the display's top-center.

 Watch our first impressions of the Google Pixel 3 in video form below...